orenbenkiki/loggy/README.md

 * A `test_loggy!` macro allows creating a test for code that emits log messages.
   All messages (except for debug messages) are captured to a buffer.
-The test should use `assert_log` to examine this buffer, or or `clear_log` to explicitly discard it.
+The test should use `assert_log` to examine this buffer, or `clear_log` to explicitly discard it.
 Examining the log is an effective way to gain insights and verify the behavior of the tested code.

 * Setting the `LOGGY_MIRROR_TO_STDERR` environment variable to any non-empty value will cause all messages to be emitted to the standard error stream,